 Peru has a strong influence on different cultures.
 Throughout history, Peruvian and Chinese cultures have been fused.
 The great combination of influences also gave rise to a great revolution within Peruvian gastronomy.
-Many Chinese people came in search of better opportunities.
-They are working in a sugar mill on the coast of Peru, and some of their residents also settle in the center of Lima.
+Many Chinese people came to Peru in search of better opportunities.
+Many immigrants chose to work in a sugar mill on the coast of Peru.
+And some of its residents also settled in downtown Lima.
 By the 1860s, through Chinese import companies from Hong Kong and California, the Chinese had established their positions nearby.
 They are small businesses that cater to the Chinese population, such as small grocery stores, laundries, and restaurants.

 CHINESE INFLUENCE IN PERU

+What happened to Peruvian cuisine after Chinese immigration is fascinating.
 Starting with the massive Chinese immigration, Peruvian cuisine saw several changes that greatly helped the local gastronomy.
-The great Chinese influences were permeated in the traditions and customs of Peru, giving rise to the incredible fusion food that we appreciate today.
+The great Chinese influences permeated the traditions and customs of Peru.
+Giving rise to the incredible fusion food that we appreciate today.
 Dishes such as Lomo Saltado and Chifa are great creations that emerged from Chinese methods and techniques.
-In Chinatown, there are many restaurants “Chifa” as they are known, where you can try some of the delicious and traditional dishes of Peru.
+Lomo Saltado comes from Chinese cooking styles, where beef is fried in soy sauce.
+In Chinatown, there are many restaurants “Chifa” as they are known.
+Excellent places where you can try some of the delicious and traditional dishes of Peru.

 HOW TO GET THERE